-Our baseline plan requires ~ 400 sec of exposure time per object.
+Our baseline plan requires ~ 400 sec exposure per object per filter.
 Given VISTA's default tiling strategy, this is 200 sec per pawprint, which is naturally split into 4 jitter steps.
 We anticipate most VIKING data will have seeing in the range 0.7-1.0 arcsec, so microstepping is not needed.
 Resampling onto ~ 0.25 arcsec pixels during pipeline reductions is an option, but is not essential.